-- A. Physicians shall be provided adequate time to complete Medical Records after discharge/treatment. - Warning notices will be sent on the first Tuesday of the month to Medical Staff members with delinquent records, i.e. incomplete records aged 21 days or more, inclusive of entries requiring attention by their physician extender (AHP). - Automatic Suspension will be imposed on the third Tuesday of each month upon Medical Staff members with delinquent records aged 30 days or more, inclusive of entries requiring attention by their physician extender (AHP).
+- A. Physicians shall be provided adequate time to complete Medical Records after discharge/treatment. - Warning notices will be sent on the first Tuesday of the month to Medical Staff members with delinquent records, i.e. incomplete records ages 21 days or more, inclusive of entries requiring attention by their physician extender (AHP). - Automatic Suspension will be imposed on the third Tuesday of each month upon Medical Staff members with delinquent records aged 30 days or more, inclusive of entries requiring attention by their physician extender (AHP).
 A certified letter will be sent as notification of the Automatic Suspension.
-Automatic Suspension is fully explained in the Medical Staff Bylaws. - B. Suspension of physician privileges will deny the treatment of new admissions, provision of consultation, acceptance of referrals, scheduling of elective admissions, and scheduling of elective surgeries.
-Contract physicians (Hospitalist, Emergency Medicine, Radiology, and Pathology) will exercise no privileges until their records are complete.
-In the interest of patient safety, emergency consultations, and emergency surgery will be exempt.
-Upon suspension of these privileges, the physician will be responsible for notifying his/her patients of the cancellation of their elective admission or procedure.
-Completing all delinquent records will reverse this Automatic Suspension. - C. Physicians will not receive suspension notifications while on vacation or during an extended illness if the HIS HIM Department is notified in a timely manner of their absence. - D. Physicians will not receive suspension notifications if they have made a good faith effort to complete their records but were unable to do so because of difficulties accessing those records, whether in paper or electronic form. - E. Physicians who repeatedly receive suspension notices for failure to complete medical records timely will be referred to the Quality Resource Management Committee (QRM) for review as appropriate.
+Automatic Suspension is fully explained in the Medical Staff Bylaws.

+- B. Suspension of physician privileges will deny the treatment of new admissions, provision of consultation, acceptance of referrals, scheduling of elective admissions, and scheduling of elective surgeries.
+Contract physicians (Emergency Department, Radiology, Anesthesia, Pathology, and Hospitalists) will exercise no privileges until their records are complete.
+In the interest of patient safety, treatment of complicated obstetric cases, emergency consultations / treatments, and emergency surgery will be exempt.
+Upon suspension of their privileges, the physician will be responsible for notifying his/her patients of the cancellation of their elective admission or procedure.
+Completing all delinquent records will reverse this Automatic Suspension. - C. Physicians will not receive suspension notifications while on vacation or during an extended illness if the HIM Department is notified in a timely manner of their absence. - D. Physicians will not receive suspension notifications if they have made a good faith effort to complete their records but were unable to do so because of difficulties accessing those records, whether in paper or electronic form. - E. Physicians who repeatedly receive suspension notices for failure to complete medical records timely will be referred to the Quality & Resource Management Committee (QRM) for review as appropriate.